-The replacement boots are a La Sportiva High GTX Gore-Tex & leather insert boot.
+The replacement boots are a La Sportiva Colbricon High GTX Gore-Tex & leather insert boot.
 They are quite a bit lighter than the AKU which is great for traveling and also reduces fatigue when walking.
-They have a Vibram Sole.

 I selected these over many others principally on comfort and that they were in my price range – about $300 AUD I think.

 I like Gore-Tex for its weight and toughness.
 It is very water tight & does not get heavy when wet.
 Quick to dry, easy to clean.

 These boots have now had a solid work out over a multitude of surfaces varying from roads, rocks, mud, snow, very fine lava type gravel and more.